Drive By Downloads

 The most dangerous type of distribution is from third-party websites which have been compromised by attackers and perform drive-by downloads on all of their visitors.

 A user visits a compromised website.
-The website either sends a background request or performs a request redirect to an attacker-controller website.
-This can be done quietly with alerting the user by using JavaScript and an HTML iframe.
-The request loads an "exploit kit" which probes the user for a large number of known vulnerabilities in their operating system, browser, or browser plugins.
-Flash, Java, PDF readers, and video player are frequently vulnerable targets.
+The website either sends a background request or performs a request redirect to an attacker-controlled website.
+This can be done quietly without alerting the user by using JavaScript and an HTML iframe.
+The request loads an “exploit kit” which probes the user for a large number of known vulnerabilities in their operating system, browser, or browser plug-ins.
+PDF readers, media players, and the browser’s own JavaScript and rendering engines are common targets.
+Historically, the Adobe Flash Player and the Java browser plug-in were the most heavily exploited targets, but both have since been retired: Flash reached end-of-life on December 31, 2020, and Oracle removed the Java browser plug-in starting with JDK 11 in 2018.

 Once the exploit has been identified, it can use it to force the user’s browser to download a malware “payload”.
 The payload might display ads in the user’s browser, make their computer part of a botnet, log keystrokes or steal credentials, hijack banking sessions, install ransomware, or install a backdoor to allow the attacker future access.